mesg-foundation/mesg-js/README.md

             type: String
 ```

-If you want more information about this file, check out the [documentation about service file](https://docs.mesg.com/service/service-file).
+If you want more information about this file, check out the [documentation on service files](https://docs.mesg.com/service/service-file).

 #### Task function

-Task functions should always accept as parameters `inputs` and `outputs`.
+Task functions should always accept `inputs` and `outputs` as parameters.

 ```javascript
 function taskMultiply(inputs, outputs)